A super easy tutorial to make a weekly chalkboard menu planner using an art canvas, stickers, and paint that you can hang anywhere.

-And I’m not kidding about the easy part – the whole project took less than 10 minutes.
-Most of the time involved is drying time.
-Here are the steps I took:
+I’m not kidding about the easy part in the title – the whole project took less than 10 minutes.
+Most of the time involved is letting the paint dry.

 - Let dry to the touch.